theleagueof/junction/readme.markdown

 ========
 _by [Caroline Hadilaksono](http://www.hadilaksono.com)_

 Junction is a a humanist sans-serif, and the first open-source type project started by The League of Moveable Type.
-We're expanding Junction to include additional non-English characters.
-We also plan to expand Junction to include different weights, to make a complete family.
+It has been updated (2014) to include additional weights (light/bold) and expanded international support.